CUR Low Rank Approximation of a Matrix at Sublinear Cost: Abstract

 \section{Abstract}

-Low rank approximation of a matrix (hereafter {\em LRA}) is a highly important area of Numerical Linear and Multilinear Algebra and Data Mining and Analysis with numerous important applications to modern computations.
-One can operate with LRA of a matrix {\em at sublinear cost}, that is, by using much fewer memory cells and flops than the matrix has entries,\footnote{``Flop" stands for ``floating point arithmetic operation".} but no sublinear cost algorithm can compute accurate LRA of the worst case input matrices or even of the matrices of small families of low rank matrices of our Appendix \ref{shrdin}.
-Nevertheless we prove that some old and new sublinear cost algorithms can solve the {\em dual LRA} problem, that is, with a high probability (hereafter {\em whp}) compute close LRA of a random matrix admitting LRA.
-Our tests are in good accordance with our formal study, and we have extended our progress into various directions, in particular to the solution of the dual Linear Least Squares Regression problem at sublinear cost.
+Low rank approximation of a matrix (hereafter {\em LRA}) is a highly important area of Numerical Linear and Multilinear Algebra and Data Mining and Analysis.
+One can operate with an LRA at sublinear cost -- by using much fewer memory cells and flops than an input matrix $M$ has entries.\footnote{``Flop" stands for ``floating point arithmetic operation".} For worst case inputs one cannot compute even a reasonably close LRA at sublinear cost, but in computational practice accurate LRAs, even in their memory efficient form of CUR LRAs, are routinely obtained at sublinear cost for large and important classes of matrices, in particular by means of Cross-Approximation iterations, which specialize Alternating Direction techniques to LRA.
+We identify some classes of matrices for which CUR LRA are computed at sublinear cost as well as some sublinear cost LRA algorithms that are empirically accurate for large classes of inputs.
+Some of our techniques and concepts can be of independent interests.